kyma-project/website/src/blog-posts/7-release-notes-05.md

 ## Tracing

 The Tracing UI is now linked from within the Kyma Console UI to make it easier to access the tracing information.
-Furthermore, it is now possible to compare two traces to understand what happened differently.
+Furthermore, it is now possible to compare two traces to track the process.
 You can get an answer to the question: &quot;Why did something unexpected happened?&quot; You can find more details [here](https://kyma-project.io/docs/0.5/components/tracing#details-trace-comparison).

 ## Console